-Before enrolling in courses at the 300 level and above, CTAS students must be in good academic standing within the college and have the approval of their advisors.
-Students who are not in good academic standing must secure approval from their advisor and the dean's office.
-Students enrolled in another ASU college may not register for any 300- and 400-level CTAS courses unless those courses are required in their degree program and the students have the proper course prerequisites.
+Before enrolling in courses at the 300 level and above, CTAS students must be in the professional status within the college.
+Students who are not in good academic standing must petition the CTAS Standards Committee.
+Students enrolled in another ASU college may not register for any 300- and 400-level CTAS courses unless those courses are required in the degree program and the students have the proper course prerequisites.